YOUR PRIVACY RIGHTS

 What if you believe your privacy rights have been violated?

-If you think that the Minnesota Department of Human Services has violated your privacy rights, you may send a written complaint to the U.S. Department of Health and Human Services at the address above or to:
+If you think that the Minnesota Department of Human Services has violated your privacy rights, you may send a written complaint to the U.S. Department of Health and Human Services at the address below:

 Minnesota Department of Human Services